peterpeterparker/daviddalbusco.com/src/blog/wrapped-2025-and-onward.md

 On average, I estimate new monthly sign-ups to be between **60-100**.
 It strongly depends on how active I am in terms of promotion.

-One interesting thing though: this year I (finally) introduced native [Google sign-in](https://juno.build/blog/google-sign-in-comes-to-juno) — i.e., devs can implement Google sign-in in their own projects or sign into Juno directly with their account without using Internet Identity, the authentication provider developed by the Foundation for the Internet Computer.
-And one number speaks for itself: I introduced this method on Oct.
+One interesting thing though: this year I (finally) introduced native [Google sign-in](https://juno.build/blog/google-sign-in-comes-to-juno).
+As a result, one number speaks for itself: I introduced this method on Oct.
 25, and since then there were **83 sign-ups** with Internet Identity versus... **75 with Google**.

 The number of sign-ins with Google is about to overtake the majority.
 This confirms this was an interesting move and opens up some possibilities for the future.